jasonrandrews/ai-project-showcase/src/pages/projects/accelerate-search-sve2.md

 ## Challenge

 Query-intensive databases (think SAP HANA-style reported scans, JSON parsers, or even a plain old memchr) spend a surprising amount of time doing nothing more than “find the first byte/half-word that equals X.”
-When cloud developers run these workloads on Arm based servers they notice hot spots and low performance becuase those tight inner loops are still written as scalar C implementations and even the best compilers can’t safely vectorise them because the loop breaks as soon as a match is found.
+When cloud developers run these workloads on Arm based servers they notice hot spots and low performance because those tight inner loops are still written as scalar C implementations and even the best compilers can’t safely vectorize them because the loop breaks as soon as a match is found.

 Updating every affected open-source library/database upstream would take months, and hand-rolling a NEON or SVE2 version is niche, error-prone work that most application developers don’t have time for.